-In a room of 25 people, you’d find that, on average, only two people in that room are likely to be left-handers.
-Handedness, also called hand preference, is the preference for one hand over the other for everyday tasks like eating or writing.
-There are three types of handedness – Left-handedness, right-handedness, and mixed-handedness (preferring to use either hand for different tasks).
-Data collection studies say that about 8% of the world’s population is left-handed, and about 1% is mixed-handed.
-Handedness may have a biological origin and result from how the right and left hemispheres of the brain coordinate and function.
+In a room of 25 people, chances are, only two people are likely to be left-handers.
+Handedness is the preference for one hand over the other for everyday tasks like eating or writing.
+There are three types of handedness – Left-handedness, right-handedness, and mixed-handedness (an equal preference for either hand).
+Data collection studies say that about 12% of the world’s population is left-handed, and about 1% is mixed-handed.
+Biologically, handedness could have a link to the coordination and function of your brain's right and left hemispheres.
 This article will explore the genetics behind handedness and why there are so many more right-handers than left-handers.

 Learn More About How Genetics Can Influence Everyday Traits